brouberol/blog/content/essential-tools-p3-shell-building-blocks.md

 name of an environment variable, and the latter represents its value.
-Consequently, when we executed `echo $SHELL`, we told our shell to lookup what value was associated with the `SHELL` environment variable, and then display it to the screen via the `echo` command.
+Consequently, when we executed `echo $SHELL`, we told our shell to lookup what value was associated with the `SHELL` environment variable, and then display it to the screen via the `echo` command. `$` is what we call a *dereference operator* in that context.

 </div>